 - Informative blog posts: Give your content better visibility through search engine optimization.
 You can create your own blog or, you can also use blog publishing platforms like Medium, Substack, etc.

 Apart from the above techniques, there is another way to generate qualified mortgage leads.
 You can list your offerings on your website and make them searchable.
 Embedding plugins like mortgage payment calculators, google maps, direct phone calls, chatbots, etc. can also help in engaging with the prospects.
 You can also track these activities in mortgage CRM and filter leads accordingly.

 Pro tip: Make sure your call to action is always visible to the prospect.
 Whether it’s a discount offer or a “call now” button, ensure that people can see it before leaving your website.

 Now that you are well-versed with mortgage lead generation techniques, it’s time to think about how you will nurture them.
 In my opinion, you should try CRM (Customer Relationship Management) software to organize leads from all sources into a single place and follow up with them.
 Many companies offer a free trial on their CRM to ensure it fits your requirement.
 One of the best CRMs for lead management and nurturing is LeadSquared CRM custom-built for the mortgage industry.
-You can try it for free!

 - Where to find the best mortgage leads?